-FSCD 2572 Family/School/Community Relations (2-0-2)
+FSCD 2573 Family, School and Community Relations (3-0-3)

-This course will enable students to develop the skills and techniques for working with parents and community services.
-Included will be characteristics of families in today's society, family attitudes, and family communication skills.
+This course will deal with family, school, and community issues as they relate to children up to age 10 and their families.
+This course will enable students to develop the skills and techniques for working with parents and school and community services.
+Included will be an historical overview of family life and parent involvement, characteristics of families in today's society, effective communications with families, schools and home-based programs for families, and services for families with special needs.